desirebunjira14/homelab-networking-fundamentals/README.md

 - If this fails but internal ping works, gateway is the issue

 ##### Key takeaway
+use a layered approach with ping: first loopback (127.0.0.1), then my own IP, then the gateway, then an external IP like 8.8.8.8, and finally a domain name like google.com.
+This tells me exactly where the connectivity problem is - whether it's local, network, or DNS-related.
 Use a layered approach with ping: first loopback (127.0.0.1), then my own IP, then the gateway, then an external IP like 8.8.8.8, and finally a domain name like google.com.
 This tells me exactly where the connectivity problem is - whether it's local, network, or DNS-related.